Lemlist sends the sequence. Fasrad works the replies.

 A sequence is the easy half of outreach

 Lemlist is built around the campaign: import a list, write the steps, drop in variables and image personalization, and let the sequence run until someone replies.
-It is genuinely good at the front of the funnel, and the {custom variable} and image-personalization work it pioneered still holds up.
+The {custom variable} and image-personalization work it pioneered sits at the front of the funnel.
 For teams whose job is volume — many lists, many steps, many seats — that machinery is the point.

 But the sequence stops the moment a reply lands.
 Lemlist hands you back a full inbox: read it, figure out what they're asking, write the answer, log it somewhere, book the call.
 That second half is where deals are actually made and where most of the manual hours go.
 Fasrad lives there.
 It has its own inbox, reads the last thread before it writes, drafts the reply that references what the prospect actually said, and triages the rest into book / nurture / ignore.